-Frank married Bertha Ann Lee (1890-1985).
+Frank entered into the bonds of marriage with Bertha Ann Lee (1890-1985).

-They resided on Jacobs Creek Road in South Huntington Township, Westmoreland County.
+Early in the marriage, they resided on Jacobs Creek Road in South Huntington Township, Westmoreland County.
 Circa 1918, when he registered for the federal draft during World War I, he was employed by the Strawn-Blaney Coal Company of Allenport, PA.
 Later, in the 1940s, they lived at Ohiopyle.

-The second horrible event of that year was when Frank himself was killed when the automobile in which he was a passenger collided with a truck the day before Christmas Eve 1946.
+The second horrible event of that year was when the 61-year-old Frank himself was killed when the automobile in which he was a passenger collided with a truck the day before Christmas Eve 1946.
 The accident occurred on U.S. Route 40 near Flint Rock Park, east of Uniontown, and made front-page headlines in the Connellsville Daily Courier.
 He was laid to rest at Bryner Ridge Cemetery, along the Farmington-Ohiopyle Road.

 Bertha outlived her husband by almost four decades.